magentabusiness/magentabusiness.github.io/docs/samples/smartico/leaks-detector-lorawan/Leaks_Detector_LoRaWAN.md

 To be able to receive data via the MQTT protocol, you need to integrate the [LoRaWAN server and the Mosquitto MQTT broker](https://www.chirpstack.io/application-server/integrations/mqtt/).
 ## Step 1.
 Creation UpLink Data Converters.
 First, you should create the Uplink Data Converter according to the device protocol.
-The converter will decode incoming telemetry payload data from Leaks Detector LoRaWAN “Smartico L2-LR” that contains in encoded Base64 string to human readable, simplified ThingsBoard data format.
+The converter will decode incoming telemetry payload data from Leaks Detector LoRaWAN “Smartico L2-LR” that contains in encoded Base64 string to human readable, simplified IoT Hub data format.
 Import [uplink_leaks_detector.json](/docs/samples/smartico/leaks-detector-lorawan/resources/uplink_leaks_detector.json) file with Uplink data converter.

 ![image](/images/samples/smartico/leaks-detector-lorawan/uplink.PNG)

 ## Step 2.
 Integration configuration.
-To integrate Leaks Detector LoRaWAN “Smartico L2-LR” into ThingsBoard platform you should create a new integration as shown on the figure.
+To integrate Leaks Detector LoRaWAN “Smartico L2-LR” into IoT Hub platform you should create a new integration as shown on the figure.

 ![image](/images/samples/smartico/leaks-detector-lorawan/Integration.PNG)